GaM1ngN0tDev/NoiosoAI/README.md

 Fixed Bugs

 APK Will Be Available Tommorow Check Screenshots To See What Did Change!

+What Will Arrive Next Update:

+1.Changing To Http:// To Https:// For Privacy

+2.Adding Support For Tablets

+3.Maybe Trying To Run An LLM Into The Phone To Not Always Need A Local Server

 Screenshots: